-For violations that are not contested, the employer needs to promptly notify the OSHA area director via letter stating that appropriate corrective action has been taken within the time frame outlined in the citation.
+For violations that are not contested, the employer needs to promptly notify the OSHA Area Director via letter stating that appropriate corrective action has been taken within the time frame outlined.
 A member of management must sign this letter.
 The employer must also pay any itemized penalties.
-This notification is referred to as the Abatement Certification.
+This letter/notification is referred to as the Abatement Certification.

-For more serious violations such as Serious, Willful, Repeat or Failure-to-Abatethe Abatement Certification requires more detailed proof such as:
+For more serious violations such as serious, willful, repeat or failure-to-abate, the Abatement Certification requires more detailed proof such as:

-- A photograph or videotape of the abated condition.
+- A photograph or videotape of the abated condition

-- A copy of an invoice or sales receipt for equipment used to achieve abatement.
+- A copy of an invoice or sales receipt for equipment used to achieve abatement

-- A report by a safety and health professional describing actions taken to abate the hazard or describing the results of analytical testing that substantiates abatement.
+- A report by a safety and health professional describing actions taken to abate the hazard or describing the results of analytical testing that substantiates abatement

-- Documentation from the manufacturer that the article repaired is within the manufacturers specifications.
+- Documentation from the manufacturer that the article repaired is within the manufacturers specifications

-- A copy of a signed contract for goods and services (e.g., for needed protective equipment, an evaluation by a safety engineer, etc.).
+- A copy of a signed contract for goods and services (e.g., for needed protective equipment, an evaluation by a safety engineer, etc.)

-- Records of training completed by employees (if the citation is related to training).
+- Records of training completed by employees (if the citation is related to training)

-- A copy of program documents if the citation relates to a missing or inadequate program, such as a deficiency in the employers respirator program or hazard communication program.
+- A copy of program documents if the citation relates to a missing or inadequate program, such as a deficiency in the employers respirator program or hazard communication program

-OSHA Publication 3000-09R, Employer Rights and Responsibilities following an OSHA Inspection, 2003
+OSHA Publication 3000-09R, Employer Rights and Responsibilities following an OSHA Inspection, 2014

-OSHA Publication 2056-07R, All About OSHA, 2003
+OSHA Publication 3302-09R, All About OSHA, 2014

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.